SalaamRasak/DataJobMarket/README.md

 # Overview
-Welcome to my analysis of the data job market project, focusing on data analyst roles.
+Welcome to my analysis of the data job market project.
 This project was created out of a desire to navigate and understand the job market more effectively.
-It delves into the top-paying and in-demand skills.

-Through a series of Python scripts, I explore key questions such as the most demanded skills, salary trends, and the intersection of demand and salary in data analytics.
+It delves into the most available jobs and in-demand skills.
+Through a series of Python scripts, I explored key questions, such as the most demanded skills, available data jobs, salary trends, among others.

 # The Questions
 Below are the questions I answered in my project: